DamianCummins/DamianCummins.github.io/README.md

 This React.js application provides links to projects, blogs and other professional information.

 #### Damian Assistant
 The application includes a chatbot assistant that is backed by a Natural Language Multiclass Classifier running in the browser using TensorFlow.js.
-Check out the training notebook [here](https://github.com/DamianCummins/DamianCummins.github.io/blob/dev/Keras%20Assistant.ipynb), and the
+Check out the training notebook [here](https://github.com/DamianCummins/DamianCummins.github.io/blob/dev/Keras%20Assistant.ipynb).

 ### Branches